Resources for Educators

 Submitted videos will be shared online and the winners will be decided by a public vote.

-- Students featured must be in grades K-12 from schools or after school programs located in Allegheny County
+- Students featured must be in grades K-12 and reside in Allegheny County

-- Videos can be submitted by classrooms, afterschool programs or independently
+- Videos can be submitted independently or can also feature family members

 - Videos must not exceed 3 minutes